Egypt is one of the most mysterious destinations on the planet, and it’s been on my bucket list for years!

 Don’t Expect Luxurious Accommodations

-If you’re backpacking around the world and want to save money, just keep in mind that most of the accommodations are just basic.
-Going in with high expectations will only leave you disappointed!
+If you’re backpacking around the world and want to save money, just keep in mind that most of the accommodations are just “basic.”
+Don’t expected too much!

 We had a great place in Cairo, however the walls were paper thin and could hear the people on the streets, the hooves of the horses, and the very loud dogs barking at night.